boyadejola/reactInvestApp/src/app/main/documentation/material-ui-components/components/transitions/transitions.md

 Use the `orientation` prop if you need a horizontal collapse.
 The `collapsedSize` prop can be used to set the minimum width/height when not expanded.

-{{"demo": "pages/components/transitions/SimpleCollapse.js", "bg": true}}
+{{'demo': 'pages/components/transitions/SimpleCollapse.js', 'bg': true}}

 ## Fade

 Fade in from transparent to opaque.

-{{"demo": "pages/components/transitions/SimpleFade.js", "bg": true}}
+{{'demo': 'pages/components/transitions/SimpleFade.js', 'bg': true}}

 ## Grow